 The Public Interest Disclosure Act 1998 - will protect you from any reprisals as long as you meet the rules set out in the Act.

 The Police report that they cannot prosecute over half of fraud, bribery and corruption cases because of inappropriate action taken before the case is referred to them.
 The action which you take when you first suspect fraudulent activity may be crucial.

-This Council is committed to tackling the issue and any malpractice will be dealt with seriously.
+We are committed to tackling the issue and any malpractice will be dealt with seriously.
 This guide gives advice on what you should and should not do if you suspect a fraud, bribe, irregularity or serious failures of work standards in the Council.
-Further information on this guide can be obtained from the Internal Audit Section.

 The Council's Policy